We may earn money or products from the companies mentioned in this post.

-Halloween Time at Disneyland will most likely kick off on September 1, 2023, and continue until October 31, 2023.
+Halloween Time at Disneyland in 2-24 will kick off on August 23, 2024, and continue until October 31, 2024.
 We will update this as soon as an official announcement is made.

 How Early Should I Plan My Disneyland Halloween Time Vacation?

 Of course, Guests can get the most spooktacular deals on Disneyland tickets and hotels by booking through my partners at Get Away Today.